Ricardo Gallego: A Helping Hand

-Through Carolina Ramos, the then Latino services and homeless youth outreach coordinator for the LGBT Community Center, Gallego found work with a support group for Latino people with the HIV virus.
+Through Carolina Ramos, then Latino services and homeless youth outreach coordinator for the LGBT Community Center, Gallego found work with a support group for Latino people living with this virus.

 “So I left my full-time job to work in that, even though it was four hours a week,” Gallego said.

-Gallego would eventually join the Center in a full time position offering spiritual and holistic help in a group setting to Latino carriers who often times did not speak English or were undocumented.
+Gallego would eventually join the LGBT Community Center in a full-time position, offering spiritual and holistic help in a group setting to Latino carriers who often times did not speak English or were undocumented.